karel-brinda/rnftools/docs/index.rst

 ..
-MISmash documentation master file, created by sphinx-quickstart on Mon Feb  9 11:46:57 2015.
+MIShmash documentation master file, created by sphinx-quickstart on Mon Feb  9 11:46:57 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.